Diagrams of the architecture of your legs, hips

 * Straighten your backbone as well as you can with a small muscular effort.

-| Stand your backbone upright and curved or leaned forward slightly, or not curved forward.
-This symbol indicates that you stand your backbone upright and that you might –or might not curve or lean forward.
+| Stand your backbone upright and curved or leaned forward -or not curved or leaned forward.
+This symbol indicates that you stand your backbone upright and that you might or might not curve or lean forward.

 % Your muscles exert effort -or rest at these locations.
-This symbol indicates where your muscles exert effort -or rest at the back, and left and right sides of your body.
+This symbol indicates where your muscles exert effort -or rest at the left or right side and back of your body.

 0 Your muscles rest at these locations.
-This symbol indicates where your muscles rest at the front, and left or right side of your body.
+This symbol indicates where your muscles rest at the front and left or right side of your body.

-:: : When the muscles at the back of your upright and curved forward position exert effort -or stretch, that causes the ends of your thighs at your knees to press downward.
+:: : Standing your backbone upright and curved or leaned forward causes the muscles beneath your thighs and hips and at the back of your position to exert effort -or stretch and causes the ends of your thighs at your knees to press downward.
 The end of your thigh at your knee indicated by this symbol (::) presses downward toward the rug or mat beneath it.
 The end of your thigh at your knee indicated by this symbol (:) presses downward comparatively less.

 " ' The end of your shin at your ankle rotates minutely, the upper side forward, lower side backward.
 The end of your shin at your ankle indicated by this symbol (") rotate minutely, the upper side forward, lower side backward.
 The end of your shin at your ankle indicated by this symbol (') rotate minutely, the upper side forward, lower side backward comparatively less.

-o Relieve any excessive pressure between your shoulder blades and backbone, and between the base of your head and the vertebrae of your neck.
+o Relieve any excessive pressure between your shoulder blades and backbone and between the base of your head and the vertebrae of your neck.

 3 Diagrams of the positions